Warren Lamb with the first cohort of GL-CMA students

-In addition to teaching at various venues, he chairs the Labanotation Institute at the University of Surrey, England.
-In demand as a lecturer and consultant, Warren is the author of over 100 articles and three books: Posture and Gesture, Management Behaviour, and Body Code.
+In addition to teaching at various venues, he chaired the Labanotation Institute at the University of Surrey, England.
+Lamb was a reknowned lecturer and consultant, and the author of over 100 articles and three books: Posture and Gesture, Management Behaviour, and Body Code.